 I decided to go to the concert and my aunt died during my son’s solo performance.
 To this day, I don’t regret my choice.
 I felt her spirit with us as she left her comatose body behind.
 I believe my aunt, who was an opera singer, would have applauded my choice to support the next generation’s musical prowess.

 This is only one example of the many difficult choices I had to make between my elders and my children.
 Being a member of the sandwich generation can feel defeating at times.
 There are so many relationships, wants and needs to balance.
 I got through by respecting my elders’ legacies, but I also made a point of respecting my children’s time-sensitive needs to be nurtured and supported.
 (Keep in mind that we only get to see our children grow up once.)
 I’m not confident that I always made the right decision.
 In fact, I can think of a few times when I know I didn’t.
 However, I did the best I could at the time.
 I must respect myself for that much and move on.

 Making End-of-Life Care Decisions

 Of course, the most serious and nerve-racking decisions in caregiving concern life and death.

-Should a certain procedure be done to keep someone we love alive when there’s little hope that the person will enjoy a high quality of life?
+Should a certain procedure be done to keep someone we love alive when there’s little hope that they’ll enjoy a high quality of life?
 When is the right time for hospice care?
-Should pneumonia that will likely take an elder’s life be cured, only to leave them struggling with pain and/or advancing dementia until the next bout of illness?
+Should pneumonia that’ll likely take an elder’s life be cured, only to leave them struggling with pain and/or advancing dementia until the next bout of illness?

 Even if an elder has provided us with legal documents that give us instructions, like an advance directive, a POLST form or a do not resuscitate order (DNR), these are decisions that we hope we never have to face.
 Yet, many of us find medical professionals and other family members looking to us for answers at critical moments.